-- Any person possessing and/or discharging fireworks on campus will face judicial action, fines or expulsion from the college housing and/or criminal prosecution.
+Any person possessing and/or discharging fireworks on campus will face judicial action, fines or expulsion from College housing and/or criminal prosecution.

-- Fines for possession or using fireworks range from $100 to $500, with the potential for judicial and criminal charges.
+- Fines for possession or use of fireworks range from $100 to $500, with the potential for judicial and criminal charges.

 - The glass bulb or fusible link, if broken by heat or physical damage, will permit water flow.

 - Do not obstruct or hang anything from the sprinkler head or associated piping.

 - Do not place any items above, in front of or within 18 feet of a sprinkler head.